Rocky Mountain National Park closed as wildfire explodes across Colorado

 The fire, which started a week ago, had grown to more than 125,000 acres by Thursday and was only 5 percent contained.
 Livingston said dead and damaged trees destroyed by pine beetles and hot, windy weather were driving the fire.
 Officials were expecting another day of potentially explosive growth.

-The state has seen a staggering 4.1 million acres burned this year.
-Experts and officials have attributed the record-setting season to climate change and a buildup of dead and parched wildland vegetation that acts as fuel for the fires.
+A staggering 4.1 million acres have burned this year in the state.
+Experts and officials have attributed the record season to climate change and a buildup of dead and parched wildland vegetation that acts as fuel for the fires.